Real Privacy Stories

 As I looked around, I noticed a man nearby glance at me and then quickly look away.
 I suddenly felt exposed.
 Instead of giving my real number, I gave one that was close to it but not the same.

-She said the number wasn’t in the system and asked for my name so she could update it.
-At that point, I told her it wasn’t my real phone number and that I was just there for a haircut.
+She said the number was not in the system and asked for my name so she could update it.
+At that point, I told her it was not my real phone number and that I was just there for a haircut.

 Impact